 Important Dates for the Jennee family

 This web page shows only a small excerpt of our Jennee research.
-Another 185 words (13 lines of text) covering the years 1563, 1330, 1460, 1477, 1623, 1636 and 1644 are included under the topic Early Jennee History in all our PDF Extended History products and printed products wherever possible.
+Another 93 words (7 lines of text) covering the years 1563, 1330, 1460, 1477, 1623, 1636 and 1644 are included under the topic Early Jennee History in all our PDF Extended History products and printed products wherever possible.

 Jennee Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Jenney, Jennie, Jenny, Genny, Gennie, Gynney and others.

 Early Notables of the Jennee family (pre 1700)

 Outstanding amongst the family at this time was Edward Jenney of Bredfield House; Sir William Jenny, one of the Judges of the King's Bench in 1477 and John Jenney, early American settler...